 The major players in the market are Zoetis Inc., Elanco Animal Health, Boehringer Ingelheim Animal Health and others.

-In terms of the product type segment, the pharmaceuticals is going to dominate the animal therapeutic and diagnostic market by 2037 with a market share of 31.5%.
+In terms of the application type segment, the treatment is going to dominate the animal therapeutic and diagnostic market by 2035 with a market share of 51%.

 GET A FREE SAMPLE